hinzehaley/WillowTreeChallenge/README.md

 There are a number of dialogs telling the user about errors, showing loading indicators, telling them the score, asking for verification, or showing the correct answer.
 These are all created using static methods in DialogManager.

-For showing reverse views, I have two separate adapters for the RecyclerView.
+For showing reverse questions, I have two separate adapters for the RecyclerView.
 One shows images, one shows names.
 The adapter is changed depending on which type of question is being asked.
 In the info_layout, there is both an ImageView and a TextView.
 Depending on the type of question, one is visible and the other is not.

 Picasso is used for loading in images and Volley for requesting the profiles.